-- Making leaf mulch is ridiculously easy, and there are several ways to do so.
+Making leaf mulch is super easy, and there are several ways to do so.
 First, you need to collect any fallen autumn leaves.
 This can be done by using a garden rake, or by collecting them using a garden vacuum or leaf blower.

-- If you decide to use a garden rake, it is best to use a rubber rake and gently rake them into a pile in the direction that the wind is blowing.
+If you decide to use a garden rake, it is best to use a rubber, or plastic rake and gently rake them into a pile in the direction that the wind is blowing.
 Regularly using a metal-tined rake on your lawn in the autumn will be too harsh on your garden, and you will run the risk of damaging it.